 - Cook, K. S. (2015).
 Social Exchange Theory.
 Science Direct.
 Retrieved December 9, 2022, from https://www.sciencedirect.com/topics/social-sciences/social-exchange-theory

 Social Learning Theory

-National University is a regionally accredited institution with a Bachelor of Arts in Sociology program.
-Students learn an ability to understand complex systems, to work well with diverse groups, and solve problems with analytical thinking and research; and that range of adaptable skills, applicable to fields as far ranging as law enforcement and marketing.
+National University is a regionally accredited institution that offers a Bachelor of Arts in Sociology and a minor in Sociology.
+Students learn an ability to understand complex systems, to work well with diverse groups, and solve problems with analytical thinking and research, and that range of adaptable skills, applicable to fields as far-ranging as law enforcement and marketing.
 To begin the application process, contact our admissions office today.